 If you cannot find the necessary frame size in the list, you can manually enter the width and height into the respective boxes of the Project Settings window.
 Note the button with the link icon to the right of the boxes.
-It allows you to maintain existing proportions when entering new values: - the proportions are constrained, allowing you to set a larger or smaller frame size without changing the aspect ratio; - you can freely enter the width and height with any proportions.
+It allows you to maintain existing proportions when entering new values: you to set a larger or smaller frame size without changing the aspect ratio; enter the width and height with any proportions.
 Simply click this button to toggle the two states.